CutenessOverloaded/CDDA-MOD-Disable-Portal-Storm/README.md

 ## What does the Mod does?

-In short, disable Portal Storm.
+In short, disable **Portal Storm**.
-In my test, I can still spawn Portal Storm or Early Portal Storm but the storm immediately disappear at the next moment.
+In my test, I can still spawn **Portal Storm** or **Early Portal Storm** but the storm immediately disappear at the next moment.
 But I do another test.
 If the storm has already existed, they wouldn't disappear immediately.
-Instead, Portal Storm will pass just like normal but Early Portal Storm wouldn't pass away.
+Instead, **Portal Storm** will pass just like normal but **Early Portal Storm** wouldn't pass away.
-So, if the Early Portal Storm has already existed before adding the Mod.
-You have to Wait untill the Portal Storm comes or later, then add the Mod.
+So, if the **Early Portal Storm** has already existed before adding the Mod.
+You have to Wait untill the **Portal Storm** comes or later, then add the Mod.

 ## How to Use